Showing your appreciation for a job well done should not be underestimated.

 Call to Action

-Firstly, take time to find out how much feedback each of your team want and how they want to receive it – particularly when things have gone well.
+Firstly, take time to find out how much feedback each person wants and how they would like to receive it – particularly when things have gone well.

 Then, when you give the feedback, make sure you reinforce the recognised behaviour by saying how much it is appreciated.